 Q. ‘Are you saying that if I am experiencing financial stress, having trouble paying bills and the like, I can still be happy?’

 Remember the two types of happiness?
 Yes, understandably you will feel stressed and anxious being in financial distress.
 That’s only natural.
 You wouldn’t be happy with a toothache either, or if your pet died.
-But core happiness is about how you feel when nothing in particular is happening: when you’re not experiencing a toothache, or when you’re not under financial stress.
-And the best way to return to your core happiness is to feel that whatever happens, you’ll handle it.
+But core happiness is about how you feel when nothing in particular is happening: when you’re not experiencing a toothache, and when you’re not under financial stress.
+And, the best way to return to your core happiness is to feel that whatever happens, you’ll handle it.
 In other words, you will understandably feel anxious being unable to pay bills, but if you feel you could handle having no money you will cope much better, and you will return to your core happiness state sooner.

 Nevertheless, if you felt you could handle not being able to afford your kids’ education then you would feel comfortable.
 Don’t forget, I’m not suggesting you should give away your money, or stop earning it.
 Sure, educate your kids, but also consider developing the capacity to cope if you couldn’t educate them.
 Would their lives really be ruined?
 Could you think of another way to help them grow?
 Could you, if need be, handle it?

 Q. ‘How do I get to feel that I could handle having no money?’

 The following suggestion is unrealistic but it makes a point: rough it for a while.
 Go camping in a tent without appliances; just take food and water.
 When you finally come to the realisation that, ‘This is awful, but if I were forced to live this way for the rest of my life, I suppose I could handle it.’ then at that point you could get into your Lamborghini and drive back home to your mansion, financially secure.

 The trouble with this idea is that many of us could not force ourselves to rough it in the first place.
 Or don’t have the time.